Release Date: 6/25/2007

 Also Available On

-The Good: Great voice acting, story, ripping out hearts and wreaking bloody havoc is fun, good selection of weapons, duel wielding, Darklings are funny and neat, unlockable content is interesting
+The Good: Great voice acting, story, ripping out hearts and wreaking bloody havoc is fun, good selection of weapons, dual wielding, Darklings are funny and neat, unlockable content is interesting

 The Bad: Story is too short, not enough Darkness powers or Darklings, Even though Darklings are neat they seem kind of useless